๐Ÿ“บMass Media and Society

 Jeff Bezos

-• Distribution infrastructure control through Amazon's dominance in retail and cloud computing affects how all media reaches audiences
+• Distribution infrastructure control through Amazon's dominance in retail, cloud computing (AWS), and streaming (Prime Video) affects how all media reaches audiences.
+Amazon is both a content creator and the infrastructure other media companies rely on.

 Personal Brand as Media Power

-These figures demonstrate how individual celebrity and credibility can be converted into institutional media influence—a model that bypasses traditional corporate structures.
+These figures demonstrate how individual celebrity and credibility can be converted into institutional media influence, a model that bypasses traditional corporate structures.

 Oprah Winfrey

-• Parasocial influence pioneer—built unprecedented audience trust through her talk show, demonstrating how personal authenticity creates media power
+• Parasocial influence pioneer.
+She built unprecedented audience trust through her talk show (1986โ€“2011), demonstrating how personal authenticity creates media power.
+A parasocial relationship is the one-sided sense of connection audiences feel toward a media figure.

 Michael Bloomberg

-• Media-to-politics crossover as NYC Mayor shows how media ownership provides name recognition and perceived expertise for political careers
+• Media-to-politics crossover as NYC Mayor (2002โ€“2013) shows how media ownership provides name recognition and perceived expertise for political careers.

-Compare: Oprah vs. Bloomberg—both converted personal brands into media empires, but Oprah's power comes from emotional connection with mass audiences while Bloomberg's derives from expertise credibility with elite financial audiences.
+Compare: Oprah vs. Bloomberg.
+Both converted personal brands into media empires, but Oprah's power comes from emotional connection with mass audiences while Bloomberg's derives from expertise credibility with elite financial audiences.
 Different paths to influence, different types of agenda-setting power.

 Quick Reference Table